Many of my recent publications are accessible on www.academia.edu

 Stetsenko, A. (2016).
 The Transformative Mind: Expanding Vygotsky’s Perspective on Development and Education.
 New York, NY: Cambridge University Press.

-Stetsenko, A. (in press).
+Stetsenko, A. (2018).
 Agentive creativity in all of us: An egalitarian perspective from a transformative activist stance.
-In M. C. Connery, V. John-Steiner and A. Marjanovic-Shane (eds.), Vygotsky and creativity: A cultural-historical approach to play, meaning making, and the arts.
+In M. C. Connery, V. John-Steiner and A. Marjanovic-Shane (eds.), Vygotsky and creativity: A cultural-historical approach to play, meaning making, and the arts (pp. 41-60).
 Peter Lang (2nd edition).

 Stetsenko, A. (2015).
 Theory for and as social practice of realizing the future: Implications from a transformative activist stance.
 In The Wiley Handbook of Theoretical and Philosophical Psychology edited by Jack Martin, Jeff Sugarman, and Kathleen Slaney.
 NY: Wiley.